zetaraku/blog/source/quotes/index.md

 {% endcenterquote %}

 {% centerquote %}
+If you can't solve a problem, then there is an easier problem you can solve: find it.
+<cite>George Polya</cite>
+{% endcenterquote %}

+{% centerquote %}
 The sooner you start to code, the longer the program will take.
 <cite>Roy Carlson</cite>
 {% endcenterquote %}